Argentière - Ski Area Guide

 Who is Argentière good for?

 |4||Blue Pistes (13km)|

 |14km||Cross Country Pistes|

-The French ski resort of Argentière is part of the Ski Pass Mont Blanc area with access to 490 individual pistes.
+The French Ski Resort of Argentière is part of the Ski Pass Mont Blanc area with access to 952km of downhill skiing, with 490 individual pistes, served by 248 ski lifts.
 In addition to the skiing in Argentière itself (30km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Ski Pass Mont Blanc ski resorts of Chamonix, Combloux, Cordon, Le Tour, Les Contamines, Les Houches, Megève, Passy Plaine Joux and St Gervais Mont-Blanc.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

 There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Argentière are perfectly feasible.
 Geneva Airport and Sion Airport are just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 The Chamonix Mont Blanc Valley is an area synonymous with the best and most challenging in mountain sports world-wide and attracts the best practitioners of skiing, snowboarding, climbing and other disciplines each season.
 It attracts an even greater number of 'wannabes'.
 However, the resort is keen to point out that you don't have to 'live for skiing' to enjoy what Argentière has to offer: there are pisted trails for all standards.